-Are you one of those marketers that faithfully remove bounced email addresses from your members list?
+Are you one of those marketers that faithfully remove those email addresses from your members list?
 OR are you that marketer than just cannot let go of that bounced address, adding it back for future mailings?
 After all, most bounced emails are the result of full mailboxes right?
 Well actually no, most aren’t.
-A full mailbox is easily identified by most ESP’s bounce reports.
-Automation tools, like the ones built into (Lyris) Aurea ListManager, handles those types of bounces for you.
-In fact (Lyris) Aurea ListManager™ by default will handle all the error mail.
+A full mailbox is easily identified in most ESP’s reports.
+Automation tools, like the ones built into Lyris ListManager, handles those types of bounces for you.
+In fact Lyris ListManager™ by default will handle all the error mail.

-If your ESP does not have full bounce automation, a bounce report in hand will allow you to manage your bounces manually.
+If your ESP does not have full automation, a bounce report in hand will allow you to manage them manually.
 Allowing you to maintain that great response rate you get after each campaign.
-This is easy to do once you know the different type of email bounces and bounce categories, as follows:
+This is easy to do once you know the different type of email bounces and categories, as follows:

 The Bounce Categories

 We can categorize email two ways: synchronous or asynchronous.
 Synchronous bounces are instantaneous as the failed delivery attempt is returned back immediately.
 An asynchronous bounce is a message that, after a period of time, is returned after the message was sent out.

 The way the message is intercepted will determine the speed in which it is returned in bounce state.

 - An email sent to an invalid address for example, will be terminated.
 When the receiving server identifies the address as invalid, the connection is cut, the email is returned: a synchronous bounce.

 - An asynchronous email bounce occurs when the receiving server attempts to process the invalid email.
 The server acknowledges the message and continues to attempt to deliver it until the delivery fails.
 For example, if a mail server accepts a message and later determines the user does not exist that recorded bounce is asynchronous.

 Once an email falls in one of these two categories: synchronous or asynchronous, it is further assigned a type.
 This is identified in the return email header.